-- iii) Services by business facilitator or a business correspondent to a banking company with respect to accounts in its rural area branch have been exempted from GST. - iv) Services provided to a recognized sports body only by an individual as a player, referee, umpire, coach or team manager for participation in a sporting event organized by a recognized sports body are exempt from GST.
+- ii) Services provided by cord blood banks by way of preservation of stem cells or any other service in relation to such preservation are exempt from GST. - iii) Services by business facilitator or a business correspondent to a banking company with respect to accounts in its rural area branch have been exempted from GST. - iv) Services provided to a recognized sports body only by an individual as a player, referee, umpire, coach or team manager for participation in a sporting event organized by a recognized sports body are exempt from GST.
 Thus, services provided by commentators are liable to GST.

-Comment on the applicability of GST in the following independent casesi) GST is payable.
-The exhibition of cinematograph films on television channels is taxable.
+Comment on the applicability of GST in the following independent cases-

 - i) Exhibiting movies on TV Channels - ii) Transportation of Milk - iii) Transportation of books on a consignment transported in a single goods carriage for Rs.
 7,000. - iv) Transportation of chairs for a single consignee in the goods carriage for Rs.
-900. - v) Services provided by way of vehicle parking to general public in a shopping mall.
+900. - v) Services provided by way of vehicle parking to general public in a shopping mall. - vi) Services provided by a business facilitator to an insurance company in an urban area. - vii) Milling of paddy into rice. - viii) Services provided by the State Governments and Private Service Providers by way of transportation of patients in ambulance. - ix)Services by way of Slaughtering of animals